sanjar-notes/dsa_with_cpp/vault/Algorithms/3-Sorting.md

 Created Sat May 18, 2024 at 11:14 AM

 ## Why sorting
-Sorting is important because it helps do some sorts of operations faster.
+Sorting is an important subroutine in many algorithms.
 Even big data stuff like MapReduce keeps stuff sorted just because it makes operations faster.

 ## API